Vittozich/react-test-app/README.md

 `<SomeComponent someElement={this.state.someElement}  />`

-Now someElement is prop in SomeComponent
+Now `someElement` is prop in `SomeComponent`

 Can pass even functions

-To call props need to do:
+To call props need to:

 `this.props.someElement`